hshi/AFQMCLAB/README.md

 - `FFTW` wrap does not support 64 bit int and openmp.
 - `MAGMA` wrap does not support 64 bit int and openmp.

+  //TODO: Add write file library, benchmark with Ettore's data, imaginary time and spectral function.

+  //TODO: Check bin for other files

   //TODO: Change bin in tensor_hao for fix size, install bin

   //TODO: Should everything use lapack blas?
 Equal?
 Copy?